 Once I played with the laces a bit and the upper stretched out a bit, this isn’t bad at all now.

-So, these already form a much better impression simply because the fit is undoubtedly the foundation of a quality basketball sneaker.
-Comfort-wise, the Witness 4 is also solid.
-And I could actually enjoy what the shoe has to offer in terms of comfort, as the fit worked.
+I could actually enjoy what the shoe has to offer in terms of comfort, as the fit worked for me.

 Unlike the Witness 3, which was just way too tight and uncomfortable, at times even painful, so there’s not much I could’ve talked about comfort there.